hawk/lux/doc/lux.md

 value `infinity` means infinity.

 **\[sleep Seconds\]**
-waits given number of seconds before proceeding in the script.
+Waits given number of seconds (fractions are supported) before proceeding in the script.
 No `multiplier` factor is applied.
 The `sleep` command should be avoided if possible.
 It absolutely not intended to be used for solving race conditions.
 Find out some way to synchronize the test case properly instead.

 **\[progress String\]**
 Displays `String` on the `stdout` stream together with the rest of the